Zatom01/CLI-Data-Gem-Portfolio-Project/README.md

 CLI for HULU website.
 Provides user with the array of categories from the movie page, lets user to select specific category and the movie inside the category and returns user the movie details.

 Prerequisites:
-Any Ruby IDE
+Any Ruby IDE,
-Nokogiri gem
+Nokogiri gem, and
 Open-URI gem

 Running the project: